dilawar/ncbs/handbook/student_handbook.markdown

 Platforms (C-CAMP), which enables both campus and external users to access these resources.
 Up-to-date information about these facilities and contact details of facility managers will be available on the webpages of NCBS, inStem, and C-CAMP (www.ccamp.res.in).
-These include:
-High Throughput Screening (assay development, assay screening); Central Imaging and Flow Facility (confocal, fluorescence, super-resolution, TEM, flow cytometry); Fly Facility (transgenics, screening,
+These include High Throughput Screening (assay development, assay screening); Central Imaging and Flow Facility (confocal, fluorescence, super-resolution, TEM, flow cytometry); Fly Facility (transgenics, screening,